itector/ENVS-193DS_final/README.md

 -   data: Holds the data files or data sets, in this case the NTL LTER data file, that is used to generate the R project.

--   ENVS-193DS_homework-04_Toni-Jasmine.Rproj: This is the entire project and can be accessed from the folder on my computer to open up the project in R studio.
+-   ENVS-193DS_final.Rproj: This is the entire project and can be accessed from the folder on my computer to open up the project in R studio.

--   ES 193DS Homework 4.qmd: The quarto document with the code for the project on it.
+-   ENVS-193DS_kangaroo-rats.qmd: The quarto document with the code for the project on it.
 It incorporates the data to create working code.

 -   README.md: This file is used to give an overview of this project and contains details about general information, accessibility, data, and other specifics.